nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.4.2 Recording exams of a student: `exam` (By: Hogan)

 You can add or delete an exam record to/from a specified student.
+You can then view the exam statistics of a student in the form of a score percentage to date line graph.

 General Format: `exam COMMAND_WORD_EXAM STUDENT_INDEX PARAMETERS`